 - With frozen rail cut shots, always use a cushion-first hit with running english.

 This can make steep-angle rail-cut shots much easier to pocket, but it is not necessary or even helpful at small-angle shots.
 Also, whether you go ball-first or cushion-first with sidespin on rail cut shots can make a big difference in CB control, and sometimes outside english is required to create desired CB motion (see rail cut shots).

 - To get the largest rebound-angle change off a cushion, hit the CB on the horizontal centerline (to the extreme left or right of center).

 Actually, a drag shot resulting from a below-center hit with sidespin can be used to get a larger sidespin effects off a cushion (see maximum sidespin effect).

 - When a ball is rolling with sidespin, it curves.

-Actually, this is not true.
+Actually, it can curve a small amount; but usually, the ball heads very straight.
 When you first hit the CB with sidespin (with an elevated cue), the CB swerves initially (while it is sliding), but once it starts rolling (with sidespin), it heads in a straight line (see ball swerve and turn).

 - "Helping english" should be used to pocket balls.